davidchip/tagg/README.md

   - Add proper support for .ogg, .mp3, .m4a
   - Be more sophisticated about reading frequencies, generating movement
   - Allow volume to modulate based on camera distance (tie audio-file gain to distance from observer)
+  - Add handling of pausing/stopping audio
+  - Split audio processing into other JS worker (is this possible?)
 - Add native headtracking back to iOS and/or Android Apps
 - Add looping to object creation
 - Create proper Prototype representation of each Firecracker element
+- Prevent screen dimming on iOS / Android
+- Move attribute setting to created function

 DC